duaneking/duaneking/README.md

   - Web3 is a scam.
 Any system that doesn't allow good actors to make things right is a trap. http://concerned.tech
   - NFT's are a scam.
 It doesn't matter who owns "your" NFT if the hosting provider doesn't want the monthly expense of hosting it.
 And you can't change the location it's hosted at on the blockchain, so there is no way to get out of that hosting scam/trap.
 They will delete it as soon as its no longer profitable for them to host it, as has already happened to many: https://www.theverge.com/2021/3/25/22349242/nft-metadata-explained-art-crypto-urls-links-ipfs

-# For Recruiters - I'm not on the market.
+# For Recruiters - I'm on the market but want a change.
 For my personal security I do not reply to recruiters based outside of the USA.
 Dear Recruiter,
   Thank you for your interest in my skills and services.
-I'm a purple squirrel who lives in [Washington](https://coderforgood.github.io/usa/Washington.html) so I have a high bar for the recruiters that contact me, but I'm not available.
+I'm a purple squirrel who lives in [Washington](https://coderforgood.github.io/usa/Washington.html) so I have a high bar for the recruiters that contact me.
   - Since the start of the year, my state has very strict compliance rules that make it impossible to interact with non domestic recruiters and stay in compliance; I do not talk to non-domestic recruiters due to these compliance rules in my state.
 My government has stated that I can't trust any recruiter that doesn't follow these labor laws.
 And so I'm forced to assume that the recruiter attempting to not follow them is a criminal acting as a possible threat.
-  - I'm currently 100% employed and work from home in my job.
+  - I'm only "work from home" in my jobs.
 I'm not interested in a commute or going to an office.
-Do not ask me to commute or travel.
+Do not ask me to commute or travel as its rude.
   - I'm happy working out of my home office in Seattle.
 I'm not interested in relocation of any kind.
 Do not ask me to relocate.
+Asking adss you to my "sh*t list".
   - I'm not interested in working non-PST/PDT hours.
 Anybody who contacts me and asks me to do so is a bully who is intentionally abusing people.
   - Remember, you are the one reaching out to me.
 You should be kind, respectful, professional, and honest.
 Otherwise, you will be treated as a threat.